What is Isobutane? (i-Butane) Isobutane Refrigerant

 Needless to say, propane is the preferred choice for cold weather climates, as it boils at -42°C.

-Both isobutane and butane, along with propane, are all hydrocarbon gases that fall under the broad label of “LPG”, as they are all liquefied petroleum gases.
+Both isobutane, butane, and propane are hydrocarbon gases that fall under the broad label of “LPG” because they are all liquefied petroleum gases.

-They are a group of flammable hydrocarbon gases that are liquefied through pressurisation and commonly used as fuel.
+They are a group of flammable hydrocarbon gases liquefied through pressurisation and commonly used as fuel.

 Their common distinguishing characteristic is that they can be compressed into liquid at relatively low pressures.

-All are used as fuel in combustion, for heat generation, but there are also many other applications for LPG.
+All are used as fuel in combustion and for heat generation, but LPG has many other applications.

 Final Thoughts

-Many people have never even heard of isobutane but it affects their everyday life.
+Many people have never even heard of isobutane, but it affects their everyday lives.

-It does so as a petrol additive, to keep their cars from knocking (pre-ignition), and as propellant for hairspray, deodorant and other aerosols.
+This odourless gas keeps cars from knocking (pre-ignition), is an environment-friendly refrigerant, and is a common propellant for hairspray, deodorant and other aerosols.

 Isobutane also contributes to a variety of plastic products and solvents.